-- a.
+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
 If so, describe.
+Not applicable.[help]

-Not applicable.[help] - 1) Describe any known or possible contamination at the site from present or past uses.
-None are known. [help] - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+- 1) Describe any known or possible contamination at the site from present or past uses.
+This site has been in agricultural production for more than 100 years.
+Some historic pesticides can bind to sediment and remain there for hundreds of years.
+This area, however, has been previously excavated by the property tenant for placement of irrigation pipelines.
+No known chemical contaminants occur in the area proposed for pipeline installation. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-Not applicable.[help] - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
-Not applicable.[help] - 4) Describe special emergency services that might be required.
-None. [help] - 5) Proposed measures to reduce or control environmental health hazards, if any: None b.
+Not applicable. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+Not applicable. - 4) Describe special emergency services that might be required.
+None. - 5) Proposed measures to reduce or control environmental health hazards, if any: None b.
 Noise [help]

-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
-Not applicable.[help]

-- 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+Not applicable.[help] - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.
 There will be some noise from the excavation, but should be limited and given neighboring agricultural activities, unobtrusive. - 3) Proposed measures to reduce or control noise impacts, if any: None needed [help]